rikurauhala/0b.is/.github/CONTRIBUTING.md

 ### Wiki links

 Another thing to update for translations is the list of Wikipedia links to provide more information about various numeral systems.
-The links are stored in the variable `wikiLink` in the same file.
+The links are stored in `links.json`.
 In this dictionary, the *key* is the base of the system and the link should point to a corresponding article on Wikipedia.

 ```typescript
 // Before